Introducing the Cynren Press family

 Melissa Knox, PhD, a New York City native and author of Divorcing Mom: A Memoir of Psychoanalysis (Cynren Press, forthcoming), teaches American literature and culture at the University of Duisburg-Essen in Germany.
 She endured more than twenty years of psychoanalysis; wrote a psychoanalytic biography of Oscar Wilde titled Oscar Wilde: A Long and Lovely Suicide (Yale University Press, 1996); and has authored numerous personal essays about disturbed family life, often in relation to psychoanalysis.

-Lara Lillibridge, coeditor of Feminine Rising (Cynren Press, forthcoming), sings offbeat and dances off-key.
+Lara Lillibridge, coeditor of Feminine Rising: Voices of Power & Invisibility (Cynren Press, forthcoming), sings offbeat and dances off-key.
 She writes a lot, and sometimes even likes how it turns out.
 Lara is a graduate of West Virginia Wesleyan College’s MFA program in Creative Nonfiction.
 In 2016, she won Slippery Elm Literary Journal’s Prose Contest, and the American Literary Review's Contest in Nonfiction.
 She also was a finalist in both Black Warrior Review’s Nonfiction Contest and DisQuiet’s Literary Prize in Creative Nonfiction.
 Her memoir Girlish: Growing Up in a Lesbian Home was published in 2018 with Skyhorse.
 She has had essays published in Salon, Hippocampus, Crab Fat Magazine, Luna Luna, Huffington Post, The Feminist Wire, Airplane Reading, Thirteen Ways to Tell a Story, Weirderary, and Brain, Child Magazine's Brain, Mother blog.
 Some of her essays can be found in the anthologies Tallish, Raised by Unicorns, and In Season.